metashell/metashell/README.md

     * The binaries will now generate profiling data to gmon.out.
       Please see the gprof documentation for futher information.

+#### Clang and Templight

+The source code of Metashell contains the source code of LLVM/Clang patched with [Templight](http://plc.inf.elte.hu/templight/).
+The Templight patch can be found in the `templight/patch` directory.
+The naming convention is `templight_patch_r<SVN release it patches>.diff`.
+To update the Clang version
+used:

+* Place a newer patch in the `patch` directory
+* Run the `tools/get_templight.sh` script

 ### Building Metashell on Windows

 * Download the source code from [github](http://github.com/sabel83/metashell).